Finding happiness in monochromatic landscapes of rocks, ice, and no visibility.

 The Cairngorm Plateau is the home of some of the UK's tallest mountains, and is known for its harsh conditions.
 Last Sunday, it lived well up to that attribute.
 Sharp winds were blowing snow back and forth, and thick grey clouds obscured anything further than 100 ft.

 A hikers' nightmare, many would say.
-I had a blast.
+I had a blast, as it brought three factors to appreciate:

-First, the lack of some colorful scenery (or any scenery, at times) is oddly calming.
-There are no distracting elements.
-Not just visually, any paved road is far away, the cellphones reception is next to none..
-Like a minimalistic room without a TV or radio.
+First, it's oddly calming.
+The lack of colorful scenery (or any scenery, at times) means that there are no distracting elements.
+Not just visually, any paved road is far away, the cellphones reception is next to none.. it is like a minimalistic room without a TV or radio.

-And third, when the clouds eventually slightly rise, revealing a few shapes here and there...
+And third, when the clouds eventually rise slightly, revealing a few shapes here and there...

 If you liked this article, you might also like my previous stories from the Highlands, such as: